opsdroid/opsdroid/docs/connectors/telegram.md

 Use the `id` value from the `message["from"]` field and add it to your `whitelisted-users` config option.

-_**Note:** If you have the bot working in a group, you will want to set the config parameter `reply-unauthorized` to false, to prevent the bot to trigger with each message and spam your group._

 ## Parsing images/videos/files

-Unfortunately we are unable to parse any of these formats, the reason for that is because Telegram doesn't send us any real useful information that we can feed to opsdroid.
-When you send an image to a channel, Telegram send us a file id, format and sizes, but no url or anything that we could use to download the image.
+Unfortunately, we are unable to parse any of these formats, the reason for that is because Telegram doesn't send us any real useful information that we can feed to opsdroid.
+When you send an image to a channel, Telegram sends us a file id, format and sizes, but no URL or anything that we could use to download the image.

 ## Events Available